NeatNerdPrime/puppet-resolv_conf/README.md

 }
 ```

-If your host is based in the `example.net` domain, then a lookup for the hostname `server` will query the nameserver for `server.example.net`.
+If your host is based in the `example.net` domain, then a lookup for the hostname `server` will query the name server for `server.example.net`.

-### Specify nameservers & options
+### Specify name servers & options

-This setup creates a configuration file with the given nameservers and will also set additional opions to enable nameserver rotation and set a specific timeout.
+This setup creates a configuration file with the given name servers and will also set additional opions to enable name server rotation and set a specific timeout.

 ```puppet
 class { 'resolv_conf':